greyhatlinux/FlowchartMaker/README.md

 1. Create a virtual env in python, so you don't mess with your global libraries
 > python3 -m venv .venv

+2. Activate the virtual env
+> source ./.venv/bin/activate (different command for Windows)

-2. Install all the libraries in requirements.txt
+3. Install all the libraries in requirements.txt
 > python3 install -r requirements.txt

-3. Start the fastAPI server, with automatic reload flag
+4. Start the fastAPI server, with automatic reload flag
 > uvicorn server:app --reload

-4. Visit the homepage at 8000 port http://localhost:8000
+5. Visit the homepage at 8000 port http://localhost:8000

-5. Visit the Swagger page for making the HTTP calls http://localhost:8000/docs
+6. Visit the Swagger page for making the HTTP calls http://localhost:8000/docs

 ![](./apis.png)